nicokei89/Empirical-Project_720098020/README.md

 - Run the notebook cells from top to bottom.

-- The notebook contains the full project, including:
+- The notebook contains the full project
-  - data loading
-  - data cleaning
-  - data merging
-  - data analysis
-  - regression modelling
-  - graph creation
-  - final blog writing

 -Then you will get all the 5 graph and 2 table

 - If running the separate Python files, run them in this order: